estobert/stobert-website/_pages/people.md

 Sarah Abdi is working on her Masters of HCI.
 Her research interests are in psychology, web design, and usable privacy and security.

 ### Hediyeh Motaghian
-Hediyeh Motaghian is working on her Masters of HCI.
-Her research interests are in learning management systems and security and privacy.
+Hediyeh Motaghian holds a master’s degree in information technology management and conducted research on adoption of web-based learning systems.
+Currently, she is working on her master’s of HCI.
+Her research interests are in adoption of security and privacy technologies and usable security and privacy for online learning management systems.

 ### Chanthea Quinland
+Chanthea is a Masters in Human Computer Interaction student.
+Her area of interest is Cybersecurity education and awareness & training.
+Interested in ways to educated vulnerable communities and write people centered policies.

 ## Undergraduate